franciscorafart/rockpaperscissors_express/README.md

 1. Download files
 2. Go to your file directory in the terminal
 3. run $ npm run dev
+4. Open localhost:3000 on your browser
-4. Give me a star and follow me!
+5. Give me a star and follow me!

 Lessons Learned: